sandritaa/tierranueva/README.md

 # Tierra Nueva

-Tierra Nueva is a web application
+Tierra Nueva is a web application for the non profit organization Corporacion Tierra Nueva.
+It will allow the admin user to create, update and delete blog posts and events.
+They will also have the ability to register new volunteers.

 ## About the developer